at the Montreal Children's Hospital

 Today, the RI-MUHC at the Montreal Children's Hospital has major research strengths in the fields of genetics, public health and preventive medicine, growth and development, oncology, psychosocial problems and cardio-respiratory health.
 Other important research domains include endocrine and renal disease, infection and immunity, musculoskeletal disorders and neuroscience.
-Research activity is conducted at the Montreal Children's Hospital and two satellite facilities within a block of the Hospital.
+Research activity is conducted at the Research Institute of the Glen site.

 The Montreal Children's Hospital has over 100 clinical and basic scientists, nearly 50 of whom hold grants from peer-reviewed agencies such as the Canadian Institutes of Health Research, the Fonds de recherche du Québec–Santé, the Canada Foundation for Innovation, the U.S. National Institutes of Health, the Canadian Cancer Society Research Institute, and the International Juvenile Diabetes Foundation.
 Other personnel include more than 100 technicians, research assistants, coordinators, nurses and administrative staff, and over 100 graduate students and research fellows.